matthaeusheer/ml-project/README.md

 to the project tool.

 ### Task 0
-Check out the task_0.ipynb.
-Everything should be clear.
+Check out the notebooks/task_0.ipynb.
+Instructions are given in the notebook.

 ### Task 1
+Check out the notebooks/task_1a.ipynb.
+Instructions are given in the notebook.
+Check out the notebooks/task_1b.ipynb.
+Instructions are given in the notebook.

 ### Task 2